What is Checkology?

 Registering an educator account

-When you click "Register Now," you will see the Educator account registration button on the left.
+- Click "Register Now."
+You will see the educators registration button on the left.

 - Select your school.
 Joining with your school means it will be easy to select your colleagues as co-teachers or transfer students across classes in Checkology.
 Just enter your school's information and select it from the dropdown menu.
 Can't find your school?
 No problem.
 Just select "Can't find a match?
 Request a new school" and follow the instructions.

-- Create your account.
-In this step, you can select your preferred sign-in method.
+- Select your preferred sign-in method.
 You can use one of the single sign-on options (such as Google or Microsoft) so you can login with just a click or you can use "Sign up using email" and set a password.

 Creating a class